willroberts/openrvs-registry/README.md

 The Windows build is `registry.exe`, and the Linux build is simply `registry`.
 Double click the `exe` to run the build locally.
 All log information is printed to `stdout` and displayed in the terminal window.

+You can hit the HTTP URLs at `http://localhost:8080/<path>`, or send UDP beacons to `udp://localhost:8080`.

 If you want to run locally without compiling a new build, you can:

 ```bash